-- 9 Districts
+- 5 Regions covering 9 Districts

 - 91 Schools

+- 7,900+ Staff

 - 58,000+ Students

 ELIGIBILITY

 Substitute teachers are maintained on the Knox County Schools roster of eligible substitutes contingent upon their ability to comply with personal and professional standards of conduct.
 Conduct detrimental to the reputation of individual schools and/or the school system, not in the interest of the instructional program, or constituting a threat to the safety or well-being of students, the community, or school employees will be cause for removal from the substitute roster.